18F/uswds-jekyll/pages/support/FAQs.md

 ARS employees and those collaborators that are covered under a formal agreement with the ARS.

 ### How do I find documentation on Ceres and SCINet?
 The most up-to-date documentation is available on this website although some information is still in the process of being posted.
-If you can’t find what you need here, please also check the [SCINet VRSC Basecamp](https://3.basecamp.com/3625179/projects/5538276) (must have SCINet account to access).
+If you can’t find what you need here, please also check the [SCINet Forum](https://forum.scinet.usda.gov) (must have SCINet account to access).

 ### How much does a Ceres account cost?
 Ceres is currently free to USDA-ARS researchers and collaborators.